 After graduating from high school, I applied for a scholarship offered by the Japanese government (MEXT).
 In 2017, I boarded a plane bound for Japan where I would spend the next five years studying at university.

 My first year was spent at the Center for Japanese Language and Culture at Osaka University where I studied alongside 50 scholars from around the world.
 The following year I enrolled in the School of Law, Department of International Public Policy at Osaka University.
-Currently, I am a third-year undergraduate studying health and diplomacy.
+Currently, I am a fourth-year undergraduate studying health and diplomacy.

 Of course, this blog is much more than a recap of my university experiences.
 Outside of school, I enjoy traveling the country and learning more about culture and history.
 I hope to share with you a little piece of Japan, wherever you may be in the world.